jaredboynton/postman-saml-auth-router/README.md

 - **No dependencies** - Pure Python standard library
 - **99% data exfiltration prevention** when combined with Domain Capture and Device Trust.
 While this won't stop a copy-paster or an intentionally malicious actor, this should stop everything else.

+## Security Highlights

+- **Bypass Prevention**: Detects and blocks all known bypass techniques
+- **Session Control**: Instant session termination for offboarding and fine-tuning session length via `clear_mac_sessions.sh` and `clear_win_sessions.ps1` scripts deployed via MDM
+- **Audit Logging**: SIEM-ready structured logs
+- **Certificate Security**: Enterprise CA support with MDM deployment
+- **Process Protection**: Cannot be killed even with admin privileges when deployed via MDM

+See [Security Documentation](docs/SECURITY.md) for complete details.

+## Why This Is The Only Viable Solution

+Organizations often ask: "Can we implement this with our existing security tools like CrowdStrike, Zscaler, or F5 instead?"

+**Short Answer**: No. I analyzed every alternative approach extensively.

+**Why Alternatives Fail**: OAuth authentication flows inherently require sophisticated session state management that enterprise security platforms fundamentally cannot provide:

+- **OAuth Continuation Protection**: The daemon's 4-state machine is necessary to prevent dropping state tracking throughout the flow.
+All alternatives would break this, causing 401 authentication errors.
+- **Desktop Flow Detection**: Complex two-step validation prevents replay attacks.
+Alternatives cannot track session state across requests.
+- **Application-Specific Logic**: 4 layers of bypass prevention understanding application-specific parameters.
+Alternatives can be trivially bypassed.
+- **Enterprise Infrastructure**: SNI-aware SSL proxy for Cloudflare, nslookup + fallback IPs for corporate firewalls, real-time SIEM metrics.

+**What Alternatives Can Do**:
+- ✅ **Detection & Alerting**: Monitor Postman usage
+- ✅ **Complete Blocking**: Prevent all Postman access
+- ❌ **SAML Enforcement**: Cannot redirect while preserving OAuth

+**The Technical Reality**: This is a fundamental OAuth architecture challenge, not a Postman limitation.
+Infrastructure tools operate at the wrong layer for application-specific authentication logic.
+Even dedicated OAuth proxy solutions struggle with session state management across any OAuth-enabled application.

+**Comprehensive Analysis**: See [Alternative Analysis](docs/ALTERNATIVE_ANALYSIS.md) for detailed technical assessment with supporting research from CrowdStrike, Zscaler, F5, and OAuth security studies.

+**Bottom Line**: Organizations wanting "SAML enforcement while maintaining OAuth application functionality" have exactly one viable option: application-aware proxy solutions like this local daemon approach.

-## Local Testing (Before MDM Deployment)
+## Local Testing & Management Commands

 **Note**: These steps are for local testing and validation only.
 Production deployment uses MDM tools (JAMF, Intune, SCCM) which handle installation, configuration, and certificate management automatically.
-See [Deployment Guide](docs/DEPLOYMENT.md) for enterprise deployment.
+Management commands also work in MDM deployments for troubleshooting and status monitoring.

 ### macOS/Linux
 ```bash